araaish/potluck/README.md

 Chrome extension to simplify your Youtube feed and curate video recommendations from friends
 [Chrome Web Store listing](https://chrome.google.com/webstore/detail/potluck/mpgljjemfdiemijijojnbpmcipkmhbhc)

-**The extension is currently in testing mode and not available to the general public.**

 ### Functionality
 potluck is based on curated, peer-to-peer recommendations. potluck users authenticate through Google.
 Each user is limited to one current recommendation.
 Each user account